Flower Garden Banks National Marine Sanctuary

 An effort to further expand FGBNMS began in 2007.
 Exhaustive marine biological research, scientific analysis, consultations with agency partners, and inputs from stakeholders and the general public culminated with a 2016 expansion proposal.
 After further conversations, recommendations and public feedback, NOAA evaluated and revised their earlier expansion recommendations.

-Sonnier Bank, located 83 miles off the Louisiana coast, is a cluster of eight peaks, two of which are within recreational depth.
+Sonnier Bank, located 83 miles (134 kilometers) off the Louisiana coast, is a cluster of eight peaks, two of which are within recreational depth.
 Its terrain resembles Stetson Bank but with outcrops loaded with elephant ear sponges and fire corals.
 Vast schools of horse-eye jacks cruise the reef tops, and roughtail stingrays are often visible in the sand patches.

 If you like the idea of a liveaboard adventure with remote, open-ocean diving where your dive boat is likely the only one on the reef, you’ll love a trip to Flower Garden Banks.
 It remains one of the best-kept secrets for wilderness diving in the continental U.S., where you can expect rare encounters such as a longlure frogfish on a sponge, scalloped hammerhead sharks feeding or a whale shark swimming by.
 After more than 50 years of diving in destinations all over the world, I never take for granted my trips off the Texas coast for the magic of my hometown reefs.